Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/adding-more-pages/_index.md

 - valid `<head>` and `<body>` elements
 - a single `<h1>` title
 - a link to your `index.html` page
 - a link to another website of your choice.
-The href attribute should have an absolute url (check the MDN docs above if you don't know what that means)
+The href attribute should have an absolute URL (check the MDN docs above if you don't know what that means)
 - An unordered HTML list.
 It can contain whatever you want.
 You'll need to do a little bit of research to figure this one out :)

 ### 2. Update index.html

 Create a link from your `index` page to your new page.
-This link should make use of a relative url.
+This link should make use of a relative URL.

 ### 3. Update your repo

 Once everything seems to be working fine then upload your latest changes to Github.
-Make sure your Github page shows the latest version of your website.
+Make sure your GitHub page shows the latest version of your website.
 Make sure the links on your website work.
 ### 4. Submit your project

 Once you are happy that your Github page does what it is meant to, submit the link to your Github page and wait for feedback.